mosip/documentation/docs/Biometric-SDK-API-Specification.md

 * List of name value pairs that can be used to convey additional information.
 The values filled are specific to the implementing library.
 This could contain information about the aspects where quality is failing for e.g. ICAO compliance for tilt or lighting.
 In case of matches it could contain information like the NIST score, the algorithm used for matching and more.

-# Appendix A - Java Specifications
+# Appendix A - Java API Specifications

 ```java
 class MatchDecision